 Christian Hansen researches the audio opacity of sound through time.
 He uses different media to try to connect to the history of a building.
 What acoustics are left from the past, and how can we reconnect to those sounds?
 How can we record new sound with architectural or natural elements from the past?

 Davide Tidoni works on two different projects during the WAB programme.
 'Attack/Decay' is a series of night walks in which he explores the acoustics of specific locations in Brussels by means of a custom-built impulse generator.
 'There Is No Listening Without Intervention' is the continuation of Davide's research on the perception and activation of the acoustic space by means of a series of listening exercises and sound actions.
 The project will result in a series of textual scores and a publication.

-Eleni Kamma is creating the project ‘Casting Call: Parade Agora’ - in collaboration with Jesse Van Winden (Jubilee) - which explores the practice of parrhesia through artistic media.
+Eleni Kamma is creating the project ‘Casting Call: Parade Agora’ - supported by Jubilee - which explores the practice of parrhesia through artistic media.
 Starting from the question ‘How to speak up?’, she has distilled four ways of finding the courage to speak your mind.
 These ‘positions’ are determined by how you situate and express yourself in relation to (with, against, through) others.
 This investigation will lead to a public gathering and choreography in Brussels.

 Francesca Chiacchio (Il Palinsesto) uses games and play as her main methods of creating visual performance/work.
 Providing the audience with a legend, she invites people to crack her code.
 The public space is her playground, a space in which ways of colouring can be tested.
 Her research will transform the space of n0dine into a colouring book.

 hans Andreas R. will present ‘ORB', a research project on the monumental and how to disentangle spaces from their history in order to be in the moment.
 His research will result in an exhibition at n0dine accompanied by two publications (Atlas and Dannie.h).